dmbeaglehole/dmbeaglehole.github.io/_pages/about.md

 Broadly, I am excited about the theory of machine learning and computer science.
 I am especially interested in:
   1.)
 Designing algorithms that are powerful and implementable \
   2.)
-Understanding feature-learning in (possibly deep) neural networks
+Understanding feature-learning in neural networks 3.)
+Kernels

 Feel free to email me: dbeaglehole {at} ucsd {dot} edu